I wanted tickets for a show, but they sold out quicker than I expected – what happened?

-YES.
+Yes.
 When you choose tickets for purchase, you are reserving those seats and "holding" real inventory.
 No other customer can purchase those tickets unless you do not complete the transaction.
-Ticket Atlantic implements the time limit, usually 8 minutes (subject to change), giving every interested customer an equal chance to purchase tickets.
+Ticket Atlantic implements the time limit, usually 8 minutes (subject to change), giving every interested customer a fair chance to purchase tickets.
 This time starts after seats are chosen – you will see the clock in the red bar near the top centre of the screen.
 If this time expires before you have completed your transaction, your seats will be returned to the general inventory for sale.
 Please note that a slow internet connection may slow your process

-YES, if the promoter cancels their show, you will be issued a full refund.
+Yes, if the promoter cancels their show, you will be issued a full refund.
 Tickets must be brought back to the Ticket Atlantic box office in person, or returned by mail (see Contact Information), unless otherwise specified.
-Refund must be issued to the same payment method as purchase.
+Refunds must be issued to the same payment method as purchase.
 Please note that opening acts and guests of the artist are subject to change therefore refunds are not available if the opening act /guest cancels or changes.